CarterYancey/MarketSims/README.md

 GetFinancialDocs.py
 ===================
-Takes in a file containing a newline-seperated list of symbols and downloads financial documnets using the FMP API.
+Takes in a file containing a newline-seperated list of ticker symbols and downloads financial documnets using the FMP API.
 The FMP API requires an API key which can be obtained for free from their website (https://financialmodelingprep.com).
 This API key must either be passed into the script using the -k flag, or placed in a text document which is passed into the script using the -K flag.
 The script currently downloads:

 	+Balance Sheets (Annual and Quarterly)